Mintons: Mid-Victorian period

 Arnoux had an interest in reviving Saint-Porchaire ware, then generally known as "Henri II ware".
-This was very high-quality lead-glazed earthenware made from the 1520s to the 1540s in France; in 1898 the pottery was located to the village of Saint-Porchaire (nowadays a part of Bressuire, Poitou).
+This was very high-quality lead-glazed earthenware made from the 1520s to the 1540s in France; in 1898 the pottery was attributed to the village of Saint-Porchaire (nowadays a part of Bressuire, Poitou).
 Perhaps sixty original pieces survive, and at the time the ware had a legendary reputation.
 This was a very complicated ware to make, with much use of inlays of clay with different colours.
 Arnoux mastered the technique and then taught Charles Toft, perhaps Mintons' top modeller, who produced a small number of pieces.
 In addition to his influence on the production of encaustic tiles and mosaics, Arnoux also developed and produced azulejos in the Portuguese style.

 At some point before 1867 Mintons began to work with Christopher Dresser, often regarded as the most important British designer of the later 19th century.
 At that time he was beginning what became a strong interest in ceramic design, leading him to work with several other companies.
 His work with Mintons continued for several decades, and although the Minton Archive has many designs certainly in his hand, other pieces in his style can only be attributed to him.
 Dresser had travelled to Japan, and in the 1870s produced a number of designs reflecting Japanese ceramics, catching the rising fashion for Japonism in all areas of design.
 He was also interested in what might be called the "Anglo-Oriental" style, evoking both Islamic and East Asian design, but without precisely following anything.

 On his death in 1858 Herbert Minton was succeeded by his equally dynamic nephew Colin Minton Campbell who had joined the partnership in 1849, with a 1/3 share.
 Herbert had decreased his involvement in day-to-day management in the years before his death.
 He took the company into a highly successful exploration of Chinese cloisonné enamels, Japanese lacquer and Turkish pottery.